-(b) Delegation.
-The Committee may delegate its powers and duties under the Plan to one or more Directors (including a Director who is also an officer of the Company) or a committee of Directors, subject to such terms, conditions and limitations as the Committee may establish in its sole discretion; provided, however, that the Committee shall not delegate its powers and duties under the Plan or

-- (i) with regard to officers or directors of the Company or any Affiliate who are subject to Section 16 of the Exchange Act - (ii) in such a manner as would cause the Plan not to comply with the requirements of Section 162(m) of the Code. - (c) Power and Authority of the Board.
-Notwithstanding anything to the contrary contained herein, the Board may, at any time and from time to time, without any further action of the Committee, exercise the powers and duties of the Committee under the Plan, unless the exercise of such powers and duties by the Board would cause the Plan not to comply with the requirements of Section 162(m) of the Code.
+- (b) Delegation.
+The Committee may delegate its powers and duties under the Plan to one or more Directors (including a Director who is also an officer of the Company) or a committee of Directors, subject to such terms, conditions and limitations as the Committee may establish in its sole discretion; provided, however, that the Committee shall not delegate its powers and duties under the Plan with regard to officers or directors of the Company or any Affiliate who are subject to Section 16 of the Exchange Act. - (c) Power and Authority of the Board.
+Notwithstanding anything to the contrary contained herein, the Board may, at any time and from time to time, without any further action of the Committee, exercise the powers and duties of the Committee under the Plan.
 The Board's approval of a grant of an Award under the Plan, including the names of Participants and the size of the Award, including the number of Shares subject to the Award, shall be reflected in minutes of meetings held by the Board or in written consents signed by members of the Board.
 Once approved by the Board, each Award shall be evidenced by such written instrument, containing such terms as are required by the Plan and such other terms, consistent with the provisions of the Plan, as may be approved from time to time by the Board. - (d) Previously Granted Options.
-There are outstanding options for the purchase of Shares granted by the Company to Eligible Persons pursuant to the Company's existing stock option plans (the "Pre-Existing Plan").
-Options which are outstanding under the Pre-Existing Plan as of the effective date of this Plan shall continue to be exercisable and shall be governed by and be subject to the terms of the Pre-Existing Plan and the stock option agreements evidencing their issuance.
-The number of Shares that may be issued under the Plan shall not be reduced by (i) the number of Shares subject at such time to options granted and outstanding under the Pre-Existing Plan, or (ii) the number of Shares issued under the Pre-Existing Plan after the effective date of this Plan.

-- (e) Actions Taken in Good Faith.
+There are outstanding options for the purchase of Shares granted by the Company to Eligible Persons pursuant to the Company's existing stock option plans (the "Pre-Existing Plans").
+Options which are outstanding under the Pre-Existing Plans as of the effective date of this Plan shall continue to be exercisable and shall be governed by and be subject to the terms of the Pre-Existing Plans and the stock option agreements evidencing their issuance. - (e) Actions Taken in Good Faith.
 No member of the Committee or Board shall be liable for any action taken or determination made in good faith with respect to the Plan or any Award granted under the Plan.
-Further, except for the express obligations of the Company under the Plan and under Awards granted in accordance with the provisions of the Plan, the Company shall have no liability with respect to any Award, or to any Participant or any transferee of Shares from any Participant, including, but not limited to, any tax liabilities, capital losses, or other costs or losses incurred by any Participant or any such transferee. - (f) Costs of Administration.
+Further, except for the express obligations of the Company under the Plan and under Awards granted in accordance with the provisions of the Plan, the Company shall have no liability with respect to any Award, or to any Participant or any transferee of Shares from any Participant, including, but not limited to, any tax liabilities, capital losses, or other costs or losses incurred by any Participant or any such transferee.

+(f) Costs of Administration.
 All costs incurred in connection with the administration and operation of the Plan shall be paid by the Company.